OpenSourceKingdom/OSK.Maui.Screens/README.md

 This adds an integration for popups using the Mopups library.
 Consumers should add the mopups handler using the `AddMopupsScreens` in the
 MauiAppBuilderExtensions
 See https://github.com/LuckyDucko/Mopups for more information.

+# Contributions and Issues
+Any and all contributions are appreciated!
+Please be sure to follow the branch naming convention OSK-{issue number}-{deliminated}-{branch}-{name} as current workflows rely on it for automatic issue closure.
+Please submit issues for discussion and tracking using the github issue tracker.